andreas-schmidt/tapetool/README.md

 Running all measurements can be done by using `all.py`.
 You can run it on the generated test tones as a demonstration:

 ```
-$ python all.py testsignal-fast.wav fast
+$ python all.py testsignal.wav fast
 prefix is "fast"
 using 1 kHz as reference frequency
-using wave file "testsignal-fast.wav" as input
+using wave file "testsignal.wav" as input
 sample rate is 96000 Hz, read 3840000 samples (40.0 seconds)
 reference level: -13.0102999647
 THD at reference level: 0.0259502561826